nodebasewm/nodebasewm.github.io/content/en/docs/Configuration/firewall/_index.md

-sudo ufw default deny incoming sudo ufw default allow outgoing sudo ufw allow proto tcp from any to any port 22 sudo allow from <sentry-ip> to any port 26656 proto
+sudo ufw default deny incoming sudo ufw default allow outgoing sudo ufw allow proto tcp from any to any port 22 sudo ufw allow from <sentry-ip> to any port 26656 proto tcp
 {{< /highlight>}}